tjwaterman99/quicksplit-api/README.md

 ### API releases

-Pushes to master will automatically deploy the `www` build to Netlify and the `api` to Heroku.
+The master branch will automatically deploy to Heroku.
 The Heroku deploy will also automatically run the schema migrations, but will not automatically run any data migrations.

 Use the `flask db seed` command to run a specific data migration.